Mauroleao/Mauroleao/README.md

-# 👋 Bem-vindo ao Meu Repositório!
+# 👋 Welcome to My Repository!

-Resumo
-Desenvolvedor de Software com foco em inovação e automação de processos.
-Experiência significativa em desenvolvimento full stack, utilizando tecnologias como Python, Django, HTML, CSS, JavaScript, React e Bootstrap.
-Hábil em metodologias ágeis e colaboração em equipe.
-Busco novos desafios que me permitam aplicar minhas habilidades em desenvolvimento web e backend para criar soluções eficientes e inovadoras.
+I am Mauro, a Software Developer focused on innovation and process automation.
+I have significant experience in full stack development, using technologies such as Python, Django, HTML, CSS, JavaScript, React, and Bootstrap.
+Skilled in agile methodologies and team collaboration.
+I am looking for new challenges that allow me to apply my skills in web and backend development to create efficient and innovative solutions.

 !Visitor Count

-## 🛠️ Tecnologias que Uso
+## 🛠️ Technologies I Use

 <p align="left">